Santo Niño de Cebú

-Pope Paul VI granted a decree of Canonical Coronation titled Cunabula Religionis on 27 February 1964, which the coronation was executed on 28 April 1965.
-The same pontiff later raised its shrine to the status of Minor Basilica on 2 May 1965, via his papal bull Ut Clarificetur to mark the fourth centenary of Christianity in the Philippine Islands.

-The image is replicated in various parts of the country with different titles and is one of the most beloved and recognizable Filipino cultural icons.
-The annual dancing feast of Sinulog is held on the 3rd Sunday of January every year in its honor.
+The image is replicated in various parts of the country with different titles and the Christ Child has become one of the most beloved and recognizable Filipino cultural icons.
+The annual dancing feast of Sinulog is held on the third Sunday of January every year in His honor.
 Today, the original image is permanently encased behind bulletproof glass inside its chapel within the Basilica del Santo Niño.